Arrow - Elements Webflow Library - BRIX Templates

 However, just because it is popular does not mean it is actually the best method.

-While using a Stategic asset allocation can have merit for young, extremely disciplined, low anxiety individuals, it is very hard for the average retirement investor to just watch their portfolio crater in value without making reactive changes to their investment portfolio, thus counteracting the entire strategy…
+While using a strategic asset allocation can have merit for young, extremely disciplined, low anxiety individuals, it is very hard for the average retirement investor to just watch their portfolio crater in value without making reactive changes to their investment portfolio, thus counteracting the entire strategy…

 What is a Tactical Asset Allocation?